mozex/anthropic-php/README.md

 $stream->meta();
 ```

-For further details about the rates limits and what to do if you hit them visit the [OpenAI documentation](https://platform.openai.com/docs/guides/rate-limits/rate-limits).
+For further details about the rates limits and what to do if you hit them visit the [Anthropic documentation](https://platform.openai.com/docs/guides/rate-limits/rate-limits).

 ## Troubleshooting